apache/nuttx/configs/sama5d3x-ek/README.txt

        See the To-Do list below

       I2C
-      2013-9-12:  I have been unusuccessful getting the external serial AT24 EEPROM to work.
+      2013-9-12:  I have been unsuccessful getting the external serial AT24 EEPROM to work.
 I am pretty sure that this is a problem with my external AT24 board (the TWI0 bus hangs when the AT24 is plugged in).
 I will skip the AT24 integration since it is not on the critical